Module: RubyTerraform

 from ClassMethods

-Invokes the terraform import command which imports existing infrastructure into your terraform state.
+terraform importcommand which imports existing infrastructure into your terraform state. - .included(other) ⇒ Object

 -